melkaj/Property-Sale-Averages/README.md

 - Add a gif to this readme to show it working
 - Since this project was done using an environment in anaconda, get a docker file for easy replication of this project
 - Add a proper frontend and deploy this on heroku (or host it somewhere)
+- When changing the value of the slider, updating the map is a bit slow.
+Not too sure if its the limitation of the library, or from sloppy code, or from the amount of data that needs to be shown
+- The hovering over the maps to show the zipcode, shows the number in scientific notation.
+Ideally, it would the number as price with commas